orggue/adidas-zaragoza/container-essentials/docker/06_volumes.md

 ----

-We can add files under `/var/lib/docker/volumes/<name>/_data/`
+We can add files under `/var/lib/docker/volumes/<name>/_data/`.
 ```
 sudo touch /var/lib/docker/volumes/b4a206db0715a5024f77a877e4c11a7724f9bf9c5aa6ea6ce50757078e2f5433/_data/test-file
 sudo touch /var/lib/docker/volumes/my-vol/_data/test-file
 ```
-And the file will be available in the container
+And the file will be available in the container.

 ```
 root@CONTAINER:/# ls /data